top of page

 7. The Perils of Processed Foods

 Whole foods, on the other hand, are nutrient-dense and lower in calories.
-Because whole foods are minimally processed, this also means they take longer to digest.
+Because whole foods are minimally processed, this means they take longer to digest.
 You'll feel full longer with fewer blood sugar spikes.

 Whenever possible, choose minimally processed whole foods.